LukeTaher/justsomecompiler/README.md

+### Assignment 2 Notes
+Support for bool, int and pointer var types

 ## About
 A compiler developed in OCaml with OCamllex and Menhir for the Compiler Construction module at the University of Birmingham.
 Intended to mimick a C-like syntax.